-The Parliamentary Rowing Group is to hold its first Ordinary Meeting on Monday 18 July, in the Palace of Westminster.
+The All-Party Parliamentary Group for Rowing is to hold its first Ordinary Meeting on Monday 18 July, in the Palace of Westminster.

 The first meeting of its kind, non-Parliamentary Members of the Group will join MPs and Peers to raise and discuss issues affecting the sport.
 At this meeting, the Group will hear from senior officials of British Rowing to gain an overview of issues and developments in the sport and discuss how best it can support.

 Further meetings have been scheduled and the Group has put in place a strategy to encourage MPs to join the Group and welcome non-Parliamentary members.
 Each meeting will discuss issues and what the Group can do to help the sport, and to hear from guest speakers.